jbkunst/celavi/README.md

 [![R-CMD-check](https://github.com/jbkunst/celavi/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/jbkunst/celavi/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The goal (to me) of celavi is to join the main feature of two functions two that I use *really* often `vip::vi_permute` and `DALEX::model_parts`.
-Both functions do the *same* task but they have differents features and approachs.
+The goal of celavi is to join the main features of two functions
+that I use *really* often `vip::vi_permute` and `DALEX::model_parts`.
+Both functions do the *same* task of calculate *drop out loss via permutation*, but they have different features and approach.

-In the case of `vip::vi_permute` is more direct to use, have an implementation for parallel processing, can be used with a `sample_frac` parameter.
+In the case of `vip::vi_permute` is more direct to use (imho), have an implementation for parallel processing, can be used with a `sample_frac` parameter.
 Otherwise, in the case of `DALEX::model_parts` I like the user can give custom `metric`s as a loss functions, the *base line* and